 Students are expected to arrive in their classrooms prior to the ringing of the tardy bell.
 (See H.3.9) Those who fail to do so are tardy.
 This lateness either delays the beginning of class activity or creates an unnecessary interruption in the learning process for all students.
 It is a matter to be taken seriously.
-Upon the third tardy and at every third tardy thereafter, a one hour detention will be assigned.
-Continued late arrivals to may result in disciplinary action.
+Continued late arrivals to class will result in disciplinary action.

-H.3.13 Truancy
+H.3.13 Unaccounted for Absence

-Truancy is being absent from class, on or off campus, without the knowledge of parents or the school.
-Truancy will result in the student receiving a 1% deduction for the semester grade prior to exams, for each class block missed, and may include further disciplinary action.
+Absence from class, on or off campus, without the knowledge of parents or the school is an "unaccounted for absence".
+This will result in disciplinary action.